|Priestess of Delphi, Collier|

 |Artemis, Arthur Rackham|

 And so Hekate, as her mother had done before her, interceded with the Mother of Mountains.
 She pledged herself anew to the Mother of Mountains, that the fertility of her womb, unwanted and unused, might be given to her cousin, Artemis.
+In exchange, Hekate took from Artemis the gift of propecy by day, for Hekate is a goddess both dark and light.
 Hekate, the deliverer of Persephone, undertook her vow at the Autumn Equinox, and in the dark of Winter, Artemis conceived.

 |Hekate, Maximillian Pirner|